Miami Brain Injury Attorney

 Symptoms of Brain Injury

-Brain injuries can result from a number of causes and manifest in various degrees of severity.
+Brain injuries can result from several causes and manifest in various degrees of severity.
 The impact of a brain injury is long-lasting and often life-changing.
-Brain injuries can result in the following:
+Brain injuries can result in the following types of symptoms:

 - Difficulty with Communication